Twelve things that might surprise you while visiting Switzerland

 As a member of the growing community of Americans visiting Switzerland, you’ll have a better chance of running into a fellow countryman on holiday than a Brit or French citizen.
 In fact, Americans have leapfrogged into third placeexternal link among tourist groups in Switzerland, behind only the Swiss holidaying at home and neighbouring Germans.

 But more and more Germans have been staying away.
 Last year, 5.5% fewer Germans came to Switzerland than in 2015, which also saw a big drop of 10.8% compared to 2014.
-However, Germans still account for 10% of all nights spent in Swiss accommodation, compared to 5% for Americans.
+However, Germans still account for 10% of all nights spent in Swiss accommodation, compared to 5% for Americans.end of infobox

 Cash for coffee: People pay for their coffee – and a lot of other things - with cash.
 A cashier won’t blink if you use a CHF100 note to buy an espresso.
 The Swiss colour of money is yellow, red, green and blue, in that order.
 Make it a game for your kids to learn the different denominations.
 Yellow is 10, red is 20…